Moral Practices - Ethical Standards - Right and Wrong Behavior

 dutifully, and aim for achievement; they display planned rather than

-spontaneous behavior; and they are generally organized and dependable.
+spontaneous behavior; and they are generally

 They have a more functional anterior cingulate cortex (ACC) than the